 2. Use By Properly Qualified Experts

 It is permissible to allow properly qualified experts to testify to the aggregate net sums of the economic losses that they have calculated.
-It is also proper, subject to the same qualifications concerning cautioning the jury against uncritical acceptance, to allow experts to introduce into evidence the exhibits that they have prepared.
+Moreover, it is also proper, subject to the same qualifications concerning cautioning the jury against uncritical acceptance, to allow experts to introduce into evidence the exhibits that they have prepared.
 See DeHanes. supra, 158 NJ.. at 103.
-Still, such evidence should be deemed inadmissible if its probative value is substantially outweighed by the risk of undue prejudice.
+Still, such evidence should be deemed inadmissible if the risk of undue prejudice substantially outweighs its probative value.
 See N.J .R.E.
 403.

 3. Power To Admit Graphic Representations of Expert Testimony

-A trial court has the power to admit into evidence a graphical representation of an expert’s testimony.
+In fact, a trial court has the power to admit into evidence a graphical representation of an expert’s testimony.
 See Fiorino v.
 Sears Roebuck and Co., 309 N.J.Super.
 556, 570 (App.
 Div.
 1998).
 Nonetheless, the trial judge’s power is discretionary in permitting the diagrams to go into evidence or in withholding them on the basis that the jury has seen and heard the expert, and the diagrams are merely cumulative evidence.
 See id. at 569.
-Realistically, the power to admit graphical representations of expert testimony should be sparingly exercised, and if exercised, should be done in a balanced fashion so that the opinions of an expert on one side of a case are not before the jury in graphical form, while the opinions from the opposing expert are left merely for the jury’s recollection.
+Realistically, sparing exercise of the power to admit graphical representations of expert testimony is preferable, and if it took place, should be done in a balanced fashion so that the opinions of an expert on one side of a case are not before the jury in graphical form, while the opinions from the opposing expert are left merely for the jury’s recollection.
 See id.

 Visual representation of an expert’s opinion may serve as an aid to the jury, unless the trial judge, from his unique perspective at trial, determines that admission will overemphasize the particular witnesses’ testimony.
 See Fried v.
 Aftec.
 Inc..
 246 N.J .Super.
 245 (App.
 Div.
 1991) (evidence in question was a visual representation of an expert’s opinion gleaned from his inspection of the books and records).